Hcookson/LandingPagePractice/README.md

 # LandingPagePractice
-Website Layout practice and CSS/SCSS practice
+Website Layout practice and CSS/SCSS practice apart of an advanced CSS course.